Remember the desk I found curbside for free that I recently placed in my studioffice?

 That used to be me.
 Once you see how this paint covers and shines, you may change your thinking.
 It is incredibly shiny and dries to a super hard finish.
 I needed two coats.
 It took 24 hours to dry and did smell, but the wait was worth it – no brush marks at all!
 It is as smooth as glass as the paint self levels.

-Once it was dry I gave it more of my personality by adding my stuff.
+Once the paint was dry, I gave it more of my personality by adding my stuff.

 You can see how shiny it is – the glass vase has a reflection.